Customizing the GraphQL Schema

 To ensure that the field will always be of Date type, you can provide explicit

-type definitions to Gatsby with the createTypes
+type definitions to Gatsby with the createTypes action.

 It accepts type definitions in GraphQL Schema Definition Language: